Nursing (MSN) Overview

 The RN-BSN, MSN, and DNP programs at Chatham University are accredited by the Commission on Collegiate Nursing Education (CCNE).

-The Chatham University MSN program is a competency-based program in which students must be able to demonstrate not only what they know, but what they can do.
+The Chatham University online MSN program is a competency-based program in which students must be able to demonstrate not only what they know, but what they can do.
 It builds on the Bachelor of Science in Nursing foundation by preparing nurses to advance their careers as nurse educators or leaders in a variety of settings.
-A total of 120 practice experience hours will be obtained.
+A total of 500 practice experience hours will be obtained.
 Practice experiences are completed at approved practice experience sites, and an e-Portfolio is developed throughout the program to demonstrate curriculum competencies.